rebelsky/csc151/outlines/bodies/intro-linux.md

   "reasonable" (we can't find the square root of a piece of bread, we can't make a sandwich with pi).
 * We call these inputs *parameters*.

+### Variables: Named Values

+* As we write algorithms, we like to name things.
+* Sometimes we use long names, such as "the piece of bread in your dominant hand".
+* Sometimes, we use shorter names, such as "bread-dom".
+* As we start to write more formal algorithms, we will need techniques for noting which names we are using and indicating what they name (and, sometimes, what kind of thing they name).
+* We call these named values *variables*, even though they don't always vary.
+* We need to be careful to use unambiguous names.
+Recall the problems with using "it" in your descriptions.

 ### Conditionals: Handling Different Situations